hnb-rabear/RCore/Assets/RCore/Main/Editor/SheetX/Tutorial.md

 | ---- | ---- | ----- | ------- |
 ```

-- The sheet name needs to have `Constants` as a prefix or suffix.
+- The sheet name needs to have `Constants` as a suffix.
 - There are four columns: Name, Type, Value, and Comment.
 - Name: This is the name of the constant, it must be written continuously, does not contain special characters, and should be capitalized.
 - Type: This is the data type of the constant.
 You can use the following data types: `int`, `float`, `bool`, `string`, `int-array`, `float-array`, `vector2`, and `vector3`.